publiccodenet/blog/_posts/2020-07-01-openzaak-market-consultation-workshops.md

 The second workshop was about the risks involved in running in OpenZaak in production both from a municipality and vendor perspective.
 But instead of discussing service level agreements and requirements, we chose the users' perspective.

 A case management system is a central part of a municipality's primary business processes.
-When a system is unavailable to its users, the first question asked is 'who are you going to call?
+When a system is unavailable to its users, the first question asked is 'who are you going to call?'.
 The answer might be different depending on the size of the municipality or what kind of service is offered by the vendor.

 We had two groups discussing this subject at different levels.
 One group focused on the operational side of support and services; the other had a more strategic take on the subject.
 This successfully shifted the conversation to the ecosystem: